Last Updated on 21 August 2024 by Cycloscope

 Wild Camping and Hospitality in Mozambique

 Mozambique is one of the countries with the friendliest and kindest people we’ve ever been to.
 Leaving the capital Maputo, Mozambique is a huge, sparsely populated place and it is not very difficult to find quiet places to camp.
-Wild camping options are though limited along the main road from Maputo to Vilankulos.
-In this area your best option would be asking a local family, we have often asked for permission to pitch the tent in their yard and it has always been granted.
+Wild camping options are limited along the main road from Maputo to Vilankulos.
+In this area your best option would be to ask a local family, we have often asked for permission to pitch the tent in their yard and it has always been granted.

 We find it safer, and it is a way to get to know the locals but you will not have much privacy, even if you are in someone’s garden the whole neighborhood might come to observe you.
 Anyway, as soon as it gets dark (in winter even at 5 pm) everyone will leave for home, or for the bar if there’s any (I would stay away from those when camping).

 This is a valid option also for those backpacking Mozambique, just ask the bus driver to be dropped off anywhere you’ll see a few homesteads – the further from villages the better.
 You’ll have to be self-sufficient regarding water and food of course.
-We always left some money and food to the families who gave us hospitality, we strongly advise you to do so – some of these people leave with less than a dollar x day.
+We always leave some money and food to the families who gave us hospitality, we strongly advise you to do so – some of these people leave with less than a dollar per day.

 Wild camping is very possible north of Vilanculos, here there are very few people and infinite expanses of wild bushes – unfortunately, most of the wildlife of Mozambique is gone, but this means that you are very unlikely to be disturbed by hyenas in your dreams.